 When you write an application that includes an HVI, you create HVI sequences.
-These are sequences of HVI Statements, these are operations that controls the instrument.
+These are sequences of HVI Statements, and are operations that control the instrument.
 The HVI Sequences are compiled into the binary executables that the HVI Engine executes.